kingces95/kingjs/property-descriptor/define/README.md

 - `descriptor.extends`: A callback that returns a function representing  the type being extended.
 If runtime `this` is not an `instanceof` the returned function, then the property will throw an exception.
 If present, then `name` must be  a symbol and `target` must be `Object.prototype`.
   - Returns a function representing the type being extended.
 - `descriptor.lazy`: Caches the result of the property on the runtime `this`.
+- `descriptor.writeOnce`: Modifies `lazy`.
+Allows setting the property with a  value that gets passed to the promise when resolved.
+- `descriptor.argument`: Modifies `writeOnce`.
+If no value is set, then `argument` is used as a default.
 - `descriptor.static`: Modifies `lazy`.
 Set when runtime `this` and `target` are the same object.
-- `descriptor.argument`: Modifies `lazy`.
-Allows setting the property with a  value that gets passed to the promise when resolved.
-If no value is set, then `argument` is used as a default.
 ### Returns
 Return the target with a newly defined property.
 ### Remarks